xvado00/AIQ/Readme.txt

 --multi_round_el=method,param1,param2,...
 Swith on multi-round EL convergence optimalization using selected method and parameters:
-    Delta,Difference,EL_to_evaluate  absolute difference of AIQ
+	(this technique increases the consumption of RAM considerably) Delta,Difference,EL_to_evaluate  absolute difference of AIQ
 		  is less then Difference, computed every EL_to_evaluate nr. of iterations.